Mallala

 Is the Mallala area keeping up with housing demand?

 With the population expected to increase by 602 people by 2041, around 301 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Mallala's approval levels have been consistent with the yearly average of 16, showing stable development patterns.
+Looking at development activity over the past five years, Mallala's approval levels have been significantly below the yearly average of 23, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?